qydchen/SafeHavn/README.md

 ## Preventing N+1 Queries

+N+1 queries are an inefficient way to query a database.

 Active Record allows eager loading of all the associations with a single Model.
 This is possible by specifying the includes method.
 With this method, Active Record ensures that all of the specified associations are loaded using the minimum possible number of queries.

 Below are snippets of such queries: